 Even people in the happiest relationships are at some point going to hit a rocky period.
-Some rocks are bigger than others and, at times, relationships cave in under the weight.
-There are, however, ways to minimize the collateral damage done by these relationship rocks and ways to avoid the unnecessary friction that makes tough times tougher.
+Some rocks are more significant than others, and, at times, relationships cave in under the weight.
+There are, however, ways to minimize the collateral damage done by these relationship rocks and methods to avoid the unnecessary friction that makes tough times tougher.

 Open and Honest

 Eliminate tendencies for passive-aggressive behavior.

 This will serve you in all areas of life.
 Communicate and apologize when necessary, but avoid passive-aggressive behavior like giving empty apologies.

 Don’t let fear get the better of you.

 Fear of change and losing loved ones make us do some crazy things.
 If a relationship isn’t working, try not to jump to conclusions or shut yourself off entirely at the first sign of trouble.
 Stay rational, communicate, and take each step as it comes.

 If things go pear-shaped, then do your best to deal with it in the most reasonable way possible, and be sure to educate yourself on all options available.
 Try looking at Marguerite Picard’s website as a first step in calming your anxiety over a potential separation.
 It doesn’t have to go the way of a Hollywood courtroom drama.

 Meet the Parents